z3ntu/RazerGenie/README.md

 # kcm_razerdrivers

-KConfig Module for [razer-drivers by @terrycain](https://github.com/terrycain/razer-drivers).
-This project is supposed to be used for configuring Razer devices in the KDE system settings.
+~~KConfig Module for [razer-drivers by @terrycain](https://github.com/terrycain/razer-drivers).
+This project is supposed to be used for configuring Razer devices in the KDE system settings.~~
+Standalone Qt application for configuring your Razer devices under GNU/Linux. **A new name is in search!**

 ## Current status
 * librazer shared library (will be split from this repo when it is halfway usable)